pdiegel/FloridaPropertyData/README.md

 ## Contact

-If you have any questions or concerns, please contact us at [philipdiegel@gmail.com].
+If you have any questions or concerns, please contact me at [philipdiegel@gmail.com].